-Each person within this committee serves a vital role in creating a successful preventive maintenance program.
+Each one of the people within this committee serves a vital role in creating a successful Industrial maintenance program.

 You will not always need input from every individual.
-Yet drawing from a broad range of expertise will help you consider all sides of the business when making a decision, such as resolving gaps within a program.
+However, drawing from a broad range of expertise will help you consider all sides of the business when making a decision.
 An operations expert may see things a technician could miss, while a facility manager can offer big picture ideas.
 The finance department can help validate the financial feasibility of the decision and company executives can get those ideas moving.

 - Make and model of the equipment